ArmandoBoemio/ProjectCourse_L03/documentation.md

 ### Harmonics generation
-The submodules that implement harmonics generation receive as input the low-passed mono version of the input signal and return an enhanced mono signal.
+The sub-modules that implement harmonics generation receive as input the low-passed mono version of the input signal and return an enhanced mono signal.

 * 'VBE_NLD' generates the enhanced signal using a full-wave rectifier ('Rectifier_full.m') followed by a simple gain stage.
 * 'VBE_PV' implements the overlap-and-add structure for harmonic generation using the phase vocoder ('PhaseVocoder.m') approach.